Flyspeck101/how-to-win-tl/index.md

 - inject literal acid into _them_
 - invert their keyboard wiring
 - feed them one of Hagrid's rock cakes
 - disconnect their region's spool server from tetrio main server
+- crash the entire tetrio server, but have worse connection so you win
 - ask zeus really really nicely to summon a lightning bolt to electrocute them
 - nuke them
+- bombard them with pure emotional damage
 - feed them pure sulfuric acid
 - feed them pure caesium hydroxide
 - ask them about their favourite book, then take advantage of their typing to win
 - use your pieces to do a meme so degenerate that it makes them die of cringe
+- gen alpha brainrot
 - gaslight them
 - rickroll them so hard they die of rick overdose
 - bribe osk to disconnect them